-We reviewed the current production of 'The Girl On The Train' earlier in its run.
+We reviewed the current production of 'The Rocky Horror Show' earlier in its run.
 This review is an updated version of a previously published one.

 Sometimes, when a show's been running for a while, it can become stale - something that's wheeled out to keep the fan's happy but with a complacency that reeks of 'I'm in it for the pay check'.
 That couldn't be a description any further from the reality of the current UK tour of The Rocky Horror Show.